United States in the Vietnam War: Under the Kennedy administration

 Kennedy had faced much international pressure against his increasing involvement in Vietnam, non the least from Charles De Gaulle on, but Kennedy held steadfast, stating on September 2: We hope that he comes to see that, but in the final analysis it is the people and the government itself have to win or lose this struggle.
 All we can do is help, and we are making it very clear, but I don't agree with those who say we should withdraw.
 That would be a great mistake.
 The Diệm regime had been initially able to cope with the VC insurgency in South Vietnam with the aid of U.S. matériel and advisers, and, by 1962, seemed to be gaining the upper hand.
 Senior U.S. military leaders received positive reports from the U.S. commander, General Paul D. Harkins of the Military Assistance Command, Vietnam, or MACV.
 By the following year, however, cracks began to appear in the façade of success.
 In January, a possible victory that was turned into a stunning defeat for government forces at the Battle of Ap Bac caused consternation among both the military advisers in the field and among politicians in Washington, D.C.
-JFK also indicated to Walter Cronkite that the war may be unwinnable, and that it was ultimately a Vietnamese war, not an American war.
+JFK also indicated to Walter Cronkite that the war might be unwinnable, and that it was ultimately a Vietnamese war, not an American war.

 Diệm was already growing unpopular with many of his countrymen because of his administration's nepotism, corruption, and its apparent bias in favor of the Catholic minority—of which Diệm was a part—at the expense of the Buddhist majority.
 This contributed to the impression of Diệm's rule as an extension of the French Colonial regime.
 Promised land reforms were not instituted, and Diệm's strategic hamlet program for village self-defense (and government control) was a disaster.
-Diệm also feared the escalation of American military personnel in South Vietnam, which threatened his nationalist credentials and the independence of his government.He opposed the US sending troops to South Vietnam.
+Diệm also feared the escalation of American military personnel in South Vietnam, which threatened his nationalist credentials and the independence of his government.
+He opposed the US sending troops to South Vietnam.
 The Kennedy administration grew increasingly frustrated with Diệm.